Get 80% off your plan for your first 3 months*

 There are three main types of profit margin:

-- Gross profit margin: Revenue remaining after paying for goods or services sold (cost of goods sold).
-This shows your core product profitability before other expenses.
+• Gross profit margin: Measures revenue remaining after paying for goods or services sold.
+Shows your core product profitability before other expenses.

-- Operating profit margin: Profit after paying variable production costs like wages and materials, but before taxes and interest.
-This shows how efficiently you run your business.
+• Operating profit margin: Measures profit after paying production costs like wages and materials, but before taxes and interest.
+Shows how efficiently you run day-to-day operations.

-- Net profit margin: Final profit percentage after all costs and taxes.
-This is your true bottom-line profitability and the most comprehensive measure of financial health.
+• Net profit margin: Measures final profit after all costs and taxes.
+Shows your true bottom-line profitability and overall financial health.

 How to calculate profit margins